Read time 6 minutes

 Step 2: Type ‘diskmgmt.msc’ and hit Enter.

-Step 3: Select the partition which contains the files that are to be deleted.
-Right-click the selected partition and click on the Format option.
+Step 3: Choose the partition containing the files you want to delete.
+Next, right-click on the chosen partition and select the Format option.

 Step 5: In the Format partition dialog box, uncheck the ‘Perform a quick format’ option and click on the OK button.